CLM

 Training early-career land managers and conservation scientists

-Hands-on mentorship and networking
+CLM Internships: Hands-on mentorship and networking

 Interns receive hands-on mentorship by federal biologists and network within their agency office and with partner organizations, launching careers in federal agencies, NGOs, and graduate school.